TeraJaQ/HackPad/Arduino_tools/ReadMe.md

 - follow the instruction on the Serial Monitor to initialize the internal EEPROM
 - follow the instruction on the Serial Monitor to initialize the external EEPROM
 - select the COM port of Arduino UNO board
-- upload the HackPad source code using the command "Upload code via ISP" Here you can find:
+- upload the HackPad source code using the command "Upload code via Programmer"

-- the empty bootloader
-- the initialization EEPROM arduino code
-- the HackPad - arduino source code